 The Bolañitos Mine property is located in the state of Guanajuato about 280 km northwest of Mexico City.
 It consists of four operating mines in two areas.
-Cebada mine is located about 5 km north of the city of Guanajuato.
+The Cebada mine, which is not currently in operation, is located about 5 km north of the city of Guanajuato.
 The Bolañitos mine and the processing plant are situated approximately 5 km west of Cebada, the Lucero mine which is about one km to the southeast of Bolañitos and the Asuncion mine, located 0.5 km west of Bolañitos.
 Year-round access to all of the mines is readily available over a network of paved and gravel roads.
 Endeavour Silver also owns the inactive Golondrinas mine which is 3.5 km to the southwest of Cebada.
 The Golondrinas mine has not operated since 2008.